Fierce Vulnerability

 Those who want to find a new home for your engagement with the world are encouraged to join us, and to do so with friends, family and community from your local region and global network.
 If you are interested in continuing, participants will be invited to take part in an additional two-month onboarding training to join the Fierce Vulnerability Network.

-Register for the Kinship Lab to join us in nurturing community connections while cultivating a greater ecosystem of shared inquiry and mutual care.
+Join us in nurturing community connections while cultivating a greater ecosystem of shared inquiry and mutual care.

 Why Join?